 The University of Oxford is one of the world’s leading centres for biomedical research.
 It has consistently been at the forefront of innovative and life-saving science.
 Oxford researchers today study pressing health problems like cancer, stroke, heart disease, diabetes, HIV, malaria, tuberculosis, Alzheimer’s, Parkinson’s, muscular dystrophy, autism, depression, and very many more diseases that cause suffering and death.

 Research using animals is a small part of the University’s overall programme of biomedical research.
 The majority of research is carried out using either in-vitro techniques or the study of human beings.
 However, there is overwhelming scientific consensus worldwide that some animal research is still essential for medical progress.

-The sections of this website (see links on left) cover information about research using animals, both in general terms and at Oxford, and the Biomedical Sciences Building.
+The sections of this website (see links on right) cover information about research using animals, both in general terms and at Oxford, and the Biomedical Sciences Building.